10th Annual Invasive Species Mapping Challenge

 Report back to iMap - whether you find it or not!

-The observers with the most records (including not-detected reports!) for each species will win a prize!
+The observers with the most records (including not-detected reports!) for all species will win a prize!
 You might even help win a trophy for your PRISM!

 Jumping Worm